Sue Minford

 Susan Minford (born 3 December 1954) is an Irish former professional tennis player.
+She was active on ILTF World Circuit from 1969 to 1973 and contested four career singles finals, and won one title.

+Career

 Minford comes from Northern Ireland and was associated with the Windsor club in Belfast.
+She was particularly successful on clay courts.

-Active on tour in the 1970s, she was a Wimbledon junior runner-up and played two years of Federation Cup tennis for Ireland.
+Active on tour in the late 1960s early 1970s, she was a Wimbledon junior runner-up and played two years of Federation Cup tennis for Ireland.
 Her Federation Cup career included a win over West German Katja Ebbinghaus in 1972.